kannah-coder/Methods-JAVA/README.md

  ┣ 📜 README.md
  ┗ 📜 .gitignore
  ┣ BasicsMethods.java
+ ┣ MethodsShowcase.java

 This file helps you about the what is function which to common to all languages

+MethodsShowcase.java is a Java program demonstrating a variety of methods in a single file.
+It covers:

+Instance methods
+Method overloading
+Recursion
+Methods with arrays
+Varargs (variable number of arguments)
+Private methods
+Methods calling other methods

+This program is designed as a learning reference for Java beginners to understand different ways to write and use methods.